Flexible Packaging – Lightweight. Less Waste. Less Energy Consumption.

 - We Recycle

-- approximately one ton of paper every two months.
+- approximately two tons of paper every two months.

-- approximately four 55-gallon drums of aluminum cans, plastic bottles, and glass containers every six weeks.
+- approximately six 55-gallon drums of aluminum cans, plastic bottles, and glass containers every six weeks.

-Through our recycling programs, more than 100,000 pounds of materials are kept out of landfills and kept in the materials cycle every month.
+Through our recycling programs, more than 3 million pounds of materials are kept out of landfills and kept in the materials cycle every year.